alinski29/Stonks.jl/README.md

   <p>
 </div>

-Stonks.jl is the Julia library that lets you access and store financial data from multiple APIS into a unified data model.
-It gives you the tools to generalize the data retrieval and storage from any API with a simple API in a type-safe manner.
+Stonks.jl is the Julia library that lets you access and store financial data from multiple APIs into a unified data model.
+It gives you the tools to generalize the data retrieval and storage from any API with a simple interface in a type-safe manner.

 <details open>
   <summary><b>Table of contents</b></summary>